NDevTK/cel/docs/private-images.md

 image](https://cloud.google.com/compute/docs/images#os-compute-support)
 supported on GCE.

+Windows Server 2019 is the latest supported Windows Server based on Windows 10.

 <!-- INCLUDE index.md (56 lines) -->
 <!--
 Index of tags used throughout the documentation.
 This list lives in